Azure-Samples/azure-search-multiple-regions/README.md

 The sample uses [Bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview?tabs=bicep) to deploy the following resources on Azure:

-+ Two [Azure Cognitive Search](https://learn.microsoft.com/azure/search/search-create-service-portal), same tier and configuration, in different regions.
++ Two [Azure Cognitive Search](https://learn.microsoft.com/azure/search/search-create-service-portal) resources, same tier and configuration, in different regions.
 You can't use the free tier for this scenario.
-+ [Azure Cosmos DB](https://learn.microsoft.com/azure/cosmos-db/try-free?tabs=nosql) (any tier, including free).
++ [Azure Cosmos DB](https://learn.microsoft.com/azure/cosmos-db/try-free?tabs=nosql) (any tier, including free, in any region).
 The script creates and loads a sample database used for testing failover behaviors during indexing.
 + [Azure Traffic Manager](https://learn.microsoft.com/azure/traffic-manager/) for request redirection.

 ## Prerequisites